 - Stretching and straightening exercises to build strength

-If the condition is worse than you thought, nothing to worry.
+If the condition is worse than you thought, nothing to worry about.
 It won’t be anything a doctor can fix.
-Usually in such cases, the doctor recommends for a surgery, physical therapy or corticosteroid injections depending on the frequency and severity of the injury.
+Usually, in such cases, the doctor recommends a surgery, physical therapy or corticosteroid injections depending on the frequency and severity of the injury.

 - Maintain your physical fitness and build your muscle

 - Always make sure to warm up before exercising

 - Use proper posture when working sitting or doing other tasks